 Fifth print:

 14. Fair Use of Copyrighted Works.

 15. Photoduplication of Copyrighted Material by Libraries.

 16. Limitations on Performing Rights.

+Interview C.

-- Sixth print:
+Sixth print:

 17. The Registration of Copyright.

 18. Authority of the Register of Copyrights to Reject Applications for Registration.

-10. Experimental Copyright Assignments and Licenses.
+10. The Recordation of Copyright Assignments and Licenses.

-Seventh print:

-20. Deposit of Copyrighted Works.
+Seventh print: 20.
+Deposit of Copyrighted Works.
 21. The Catalog of Copyright Entries.